 We can only speculate why city transportation officials would expose themselves with such revelations.

-Why risk the embarrassment?
+Why risk such embarrassment?
 Inquires to Transportation Director Jon Larsen from Dave Iltis and the advocacy group Sweet Streets SLC (Disclosure: this article’s author is a co-founder and board member) largely went unanswered.

 Internally in emails obtained by BSL, Larsen repeated talking points established in the Gulden memo.
 All, apparently, to protect the privilege of daily drivers to the University’s Medical Campus to speed up and down 100 South without having to deal with bikes on the street.